surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 **Routing** (the green box) – Chooses which filter the oscillator is routed to.
-The middle position (default) will route the output to filter 1 if a serial filterblock configuration is used or both filters for any other configuration.
+The middle position (default) will route the output to filter 1 if a serial filter block configuration is used or both filters for any other configuration.

 **Slider** – Gain control